-The football skitters pathetically along the turf, the kicker balks and the holder panics.
-With the opposing defense closing in to put an end to the broken play and squash your hopes until next season, the holder regains his composure, snatches up the football and bolts around end.
-Miraculously, he ends up in the clear with nobody between him and end zone!
+The football skitters pathetically along the turf, the kicker balks, and the holder panics.
+With the opposing defense closing in to put an end to the broken play and squash your hopes until next season, the holder regains his composure, snatches up the football, and bolts around the end.
+Miraculously, he ends up in the clear with nobody between him and the end zone!

 Hours later, as you sit in your darkened living room staring at the wall amid a mess of stale snack chips and empty cans, you can’t help but wonder, why do punters hold for field goals?